 My final crossing over the brook leads me onto the playing fields of Ruislip High School, with its sprayed on running tracks on the grass.
 Once past Ruislip Gardens Tube Station, I walk though the last of the formal parks on this walk.
 I am introduced to the wild by walking under a canopy of sycamore trees.
 These non-native trees are easily identified from their 5-lobed leaves, sticky with its own nectar, and tight clusters of green helicopter rotor shaped seeds and its pink stalks.

 It finally looks as if I’m leaving populous London behind me and heading into nature.
 I am now skirting around the edge of RAF Northolt, now used primarily for private flights, the Royal Family and visiting dignitaries.
 Back in 1997, RAF Northolt was the focus of media attention when the body of Diana, Princess of Wales was flown in from Paris.
-I presume that it will be less tranquil around here, if, and when, Donald Trump manages to fly in to visit Great Britain.

 This part of the walk is the most delightful, taking me through shadowy paths, open hedgerows, fields and English woodlands.
 To think that I often go and visit friends in neighbouring counties to enjoy walks like this, when all the time this piece of isolated nature lies in Zone 5 of London.
 It’s only the distant click clack of a tube that reminds me that a city of 10 million lies only 30 minutes away by train.